ForeverIzi/OnlineCV/README.md

 - NavBar Responsive (With different style for mobile)✅
 - Translation tab is now working!! ✅
 - White Theme is now working!! ✅
+- Fixed a bug where my job title wasn't translating ✅